Oral Surgeon: Career Information & Requirements

 Physician and Surgeon

 Optometrists who treat visual problems, injuries and diseases must have a Doctor of Optometry degree to gain state licensing to practice.
 Their training often spans approximately 8 years.
-According to the BLS, these professionals earned an annual median salary of $97,820 in 2012 and could expect much faster than average job growth of 24% through 2022.
+According to the BLS, these professionals earned an annual median salary of $97,820 in 2012 and could expect much faster than average job growth of 24% from 2012-2022.

 Related to Oral Surgeon: Career Information & Requirements